 The Clair Field is being developed using a phased approach.
 Clair Phase 1 was sanctioned in 2001 and was developed with a single fixed platform with production and processing facilities.
 First production was achieved in February 2005.

-The second phase of development, the $9 billion Clair Ridge Project, is designed to have a capacity of 120,000 barrels of crude oil and 100 million cubic feet of natural gas per day.
+The second phase of development, the $10 billion Clair Ridge Project, is designed to have a capacity of 120,000 barrels of crude oil and 100 million cubic feet of natural gas per day.
 The project was sanctioned in 2011 and in 2016 the construction and installation of two new bridge-linked platforms was completed.
-Hook-up and commissioning is now under way with first oil expected in 2018.
+First oil was achieved in November 2018.

 Proved reserves have been recognised for the Clair Ridge project which is expected to produce over 600 million barrels through to 2050.

-A six well appraisal and exploration drilling programme was conducted from 2013 into 2015 and following encouraging results, a third phase of development is currently under assessment.
+A six well appraisal and exploration drilling programme was conducted from 2013 into 2015 and following encouraging results, a third phase of development, Clair South, is currently under assessment.

 Clair is operated by BP Exploration Operating Company Limited; Chevron North Sea Limited holds a 19.4 percent non-operated working interest in the field.